 SOURCES OF INFORMATION

 Contract: This is the legal document between you and the insurance company that sets the terms of the agreement.
 You will get this after you purchase the annuity, but you can obtain a sample contract on the insurance company’s website or from your agent.
+In addition, most annuities have what is called a free look period which is a timeframe to review your annuity contract and cancel without a penalty.
+Most annuities offer 10 days, but you should ask your salesperson how long your free look period is.

 Disclosure: This document describes the key features of your annuity, including what is guaranteed and what isn’t, and annuity fees and charges.